 - Non-respondents are the customers who decided to ignore your NPS survey.
-Even though they are excluded from NPS calculation, based on a few case-studies, non-respondents is a customer segment that churns the most, even more than passives or detractors.
+Even though they are excluded from NPS calculation, non-respondents is a customer segment that churns the most, even more than passives or detractors.

 Net Promoter Score groups your customers into one of these three categories by asking them a simple question: “On a scale from 0 to 10, how likely are you to recommend [brand] to a friend or colleague?”